kentaro/wasmtube/README.md

 ### Use `Wasmtube` directly

-`Wasmtube` provides simple APIs to instantiate Wasm sandbox specialized for a Wasm binary to which functions are called.
+`Wasmtube` provides simple APIs to instantiate Wasm sandbox individualized for a Wasm binary to which functions are called.

 ```elixir
 Wasmtube.from_file("hello_world.wasm")